Why are Creative Writing Courses Important for Children?

-Children study English often every day at school so why are our creative writing courses so important?
+Children study English often during their time at school.
+So you may be asking yourself – why are creative writing courses important, then?

 In the latest national Key Stage 2 assessment results published in July 2024, 72% of pupils met the expected standard in writing at the end of Key Stage 2, a lower figure than reading and maths, and far lower than the pre-covid levels of 78% in 2018/19.